justonian/iam-credentials-api/README.md

 ### Regular deployments

-To deploy any changes to the environment, run cdk deploy which will deploy only the changed template resources, the env variable is prefixed to the deployed stack, and to all underlying resources.
+To deploy any changes to the environment, run cdk deploy which will deploy the stack.
+For subsequent deployments, a CloudFormation Change Set is created which will only the changed template resources.
+All stack resources include the env variable.

+To install and/or update the stack resources:

 ```
 $ cdk deploy -c env=Dev
 ```

-To destroy the stack, specify -c env=Dev or the environment name that will be destroyed
+To destroy/uninstall the stack, specify -c env=Dev or the environment name that will be destroyed
 ```
-$ cdk deploy -c env=Dev
+$ cdk destroy -c env=Dev
 ```

 ### Useful commands